J-1 exchange scholars are usually visiting artists, lecturers, postdoctoral candidates doing research, or professors at Champlain.

 Step 5:

-Wait for the Director Director of the Office of International Student Services to reach out to you to discuss with instructions.
+Wait for the Office of International Student Services to reach out to you to discuss with instructions.

 • Now that you have been issued your Form DS-2019, the next step is to apply for your J-1 visa.